Vincent Ethier/Icon Sportswire

 2014-15 | Aaron Ekblad (D) | Florida Panthers | +700 |

 Even though the Calder Trophy was first presented at the conclusion of the 1936–37 NHL season, the Rookie of the Year accolade has been given out annually ever since 1933.
-From there to now, only 13 rookie defencemen have been able to claim the ROTY honors.
+From there to now, after Lane Hutson won the trophy in 2024-25, only 14 rookie defencemen have been able to claim the ROTY honors.

 When looking at between the pipes, the last time a goalie was able to win the award was back in 2009 when Steve Mason (Columbus Blue Jackets) took home the title.
 However, despite the 15 years of no-goalie Rookie of the Year winners, a total of 16 goaltenders have been able to win the accolade throughout the Calder Trophy's history.